Follow the step by step process or choose what situation that best describes you:

 After you take the Bar exam, results will be posted on the Supreme Court of Florida’s website for 30 days.
 You must know your applicant file number to find your pass/fail grades.
 You will not be notified by phone if you call the Board regarding your exam score.
 On the same day as grades are posted on the Internet, the Court will mail your grades directly to you via postal mail.
 The time and place of your Bar admission ceremony will also be included.

 Congratulations on your admission to the Florida Bar, one of the leading organized bars in the United States!
 As a new attorney, the Bar can assist you in starting out in your legal career in a variety of ways.
-This New Member Page lists many of the resources and requirements commonly referred to by new attorneys in Florida.
-One of the most valuable resources offered is the Law Office Management Assistance Service (LOMAS), which can greatly assist you with the practice and business management side of running your own law office.
+One of the most valuable resources offered is the Florida Lawyers Assistance Service which can greatly assist you when you are starting out as a young lawyer in Florida.

 Companies and corporations, both for profit and non-profit, across Florida are also in need of lawyers.
-Some of the bigger players in this area include Nemours in Jacksonville and Orlando; the headquarters of Publix Super Markets in Lakeland; Tech Data in Clearwater; Office Depot’s headquarters in Boca Raton; and Fidelity National Financial in Jacksonville.
+Some of the bigger players in this area include the Nemours Foundation in Jacksonville; the corporate headquarters of Publix Super Markets in Lakeland; Tech Data Corporation in Clearwater; Office Depot’s corporate headquarters in Boca Raton; and the corporate office of Fidelity National Financial in Jacksonville.

 Legal specialty certification